Crimson Tide (soundtrack): Background

-Hans Zimmer composed the score in his third collaboration with Days of Thunder (1990) and True Romance (1993).
+Hans Zimmer composed the score in his third collaboration with Tony Scott after Days of Thunder (1990) and True Romance (1993).
 Zimmer noted that his composition for Black Rain (1989) initiated the trend of action film scores having influenced by his composition and style for the film, which led to a different approach for Crimson Tide, being an "evolutionary step".
 The score employs a blend of orchestra, choir, and synthesizer sounds.
 Nick Glennie-Smith, besides providing additional music, also conducted the orchestra, while Harry Gregson-Williams conducted the choir.
 The score utilizes equipment from Euphonix, Yamaha, Spatializer, Steinberg.
 With the critical praise for Zimmer's score in Crimson Tide, Zimmer considered the film's music for The Peacemaker (1997) as a descendant of Crimson Tide, where he could manage to finish off all his ideas he did not get right in that film.
 Within the score is the well-known naval hymn, "Eternal Father, Strong to Save".